Adds above this line are not subject to my control.

 Turn Right after bridge onto Crystal Springs Rd.

 Follow a few hundred yards and turn LEFT onto Hidden Valley Rd. (dirt/gravel).
+(You went too far if road curves back to the right and continues across plains away from hills.)

 Follow dirt road through gate and park anywhere along clearing on side.